CAN YOU QUALIFY FOR LIFE INSURANCE WITH ANGINA OR CHEST PAIN?

 Microvascular angina affects the small coronary vessels in the same manner that larger vessels are affected, but this pain usually lasts longer, from 10 minutes to more than 30 minutes.
 The pain can be more severe and cause sleep disturbances and even shortness of breath.

-Is there a root cause to your chest pain?
+Is there a root cause for your chest pain?

 The insurance company will want to consider the root cause of your angina.
 Is it caused by coronary artery disease (CAD) or coronary artery spasm (CAS)?